oznogon/gattaibushido-public/rules/03_basic_play.md

 **Pilots:** If you're on top, compare the value of your winning card to the one beneath it.
 If the difference is within your Strike Range, you're all set.
 If it's outside your Range, your play still holds true but you inadvertently damaged the team spirit, adding +Strife to your incoming Payload.

-**Coach:** Since Coach plays Initiative Blind, If his card is on top, do not check for Strike Range.
+**Coach:** If his card is on top, do not check for Strike Range.

 **PLAYTEST:** I'm considering changing this so that there's a chance Coach's threats take damage from this.
 Might be too complicated though.

 ### Initiative Card Strategy

-**Pilots:** The base strategy when choosing your initiative card is hoping yours will beat all the others, *and* that the next-highest card will be just within your character's Strike Range.
+The base strategy when choosing your initiative card is hoping yours will beat all the others, *and* that the next-highest card will be just within your character's Strike Range.
 Pilots working together may find it useful to try and play lower cards to give the "leader" of the fight a better chance of padding out their Strike Range.
 Contrarily, either side may choose to "fake out" their opponent and play as low a card as possible, with the hopes that their opponent played high and will thus suffer from playing outside Range.
-Remember that Coach's initiative is totally random, so it can be harder to plan against.

-**Coach:** Since your Initiative is always Blind, you have no strategy to consider here, unless your specific Threats denote otherwise.

 ## Step 2.
 Establish the Scope